People

 Research Associate

-Eleanor FiskEleanor Fisk has more than 5 years of experience in early childhood research, policy, and practice.
-Areas of expertise include community-engaged evaluations, applied research, and longitudinal secondary data analysis.
-Her interests include early childhood development, early care and education programs, and the role of policies in supporting families experiencing socioeconomic disadvantage.
+Eleanor FiskEleanor Fisk has nearly 10 years of experience in early childhood research, policy, and practice.
+Her areas of expertise include early childhood development, early care and education programs, and the role of policies in supporting families experiencing economic hardship.
+She conducts community-engaged evaluations, applied research, and longitudinal secondary data analyses.

-Fisk previously completed a Society for Research in Child Development State Policy Post-doctoral Fellowship in the Connecticut Office of Early Childhood.
-She has worked as a preschool teacher in a community-based child care program.
+Fisk previously completed a Society for Research in Child Development State Policy Pre-doctoral Fellowship in the Connecticut Office of Early Childhood and worked as a preschool teacher in a community-based childcare program.
 She received her Ph.D. in human development and family sciences from the University of Connecticut, where her dissertation examined the types of services available to families who enroll in Early Head Start prenatally.